mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 ## Authenticating the user

 The goal of this step is to get a code which will allow us to request the identity server for a token.
 Understanding the OAuth2 specs to build such a client from scratch is no small feat.
-Luckily Dominick Bayer LLINK and Brock Allen LLLINK have done a lot of heavy lifting for us on the client side by providing us with the IdentityModel.OidcClient library.
+Luckily [Dominick Bayer](https://leastprivilege.com/) and [Brock Allen](https://brockallen.com/) have done a lot of heavy lifting for us on the client side by providing us with the IdentityModel.OidcClient library.
 The library provides the `OidcClient` class which will greatly simplify the calls to authenticate our user.
 We will require a few parameters to make the request:

 | Parameter    | Description                                                  |
 | ------------ | ------------------------------------------------------------ |